Abalone Shell

 Onyx

-A variety of the mineral chalcedony known for its parallel bands.
-Onyx comes in a variety of colors, most recognizably, black.
-Onyx’s hardness is a 7 on the Mohs Hardness Scale.
+Onyx is a variety of the mineral chalcedony known for its parallel bands.
+Onyx comes in a variety of colors, most recognizably black.
+Onyx’s hardness rating is a 7 on the Mohs Hardness Scale.

 Opal

-A gemstone form of the mineral hydrated silica.
+Opal is a gemstone form of the hydrated mineral silica.
 Opal comes in multiple types and a variety of colors.
-Precious opals are known for their play-of-color, flashing multiple colors in a single stone while common opals do not display this phenomenon but are available in a rainbow of colors.
-Opal is the birthstone for the month of October and is rated 5.5 – 6.5 on the Mohs Hardness Scale.
+Precious opals are known for their play of color, flashing numerous colors in a single stone.
+In contrast, common opals do not display this phenomenon but are available in a rainbow of colors.
+Opal is the birthstone for October and is rated 5.5 – 6.5 on the Mohs Hardness Scale.

 P